 Military and Veteran Students

 The University of San Diego is committed to serving our active duty and veteran students and their families.
-Support services are available and the Veteran's Affairs Office assists our veteran students and family members in receiving educational benefits, including the USD Yellow Ribbon scholarship.
+Support services are available to assist our veteran students and family members in receiving educational benefits, including the USD Yellow Ribbon scholarship.

 Office of International Students and Scholars